Awaish-prog/openFabricAiTest/testCases.md

 * The app gracefully handles the smallest prompt, generating an image without errors.
 * The app gracefully handles the largest prompt, generating an image without crashing or exhibiting unexpected behavior.

+## Negative Test Cases

+### Test Case ID: TF005

+Test Case Name: Handling Invalid Prompt Input

+Test Objective: Verify that the ArtFabric app handles an invalid prompt (e.g., empty string or non-alphanumeric characters) appropriately.

+Preconditions:

+* The ArtFabric app is accessible.
+* The user is logged into the application.

+Test Steps:

+* Input an invalid prompt (e.g., empty string or non-alphanumeric characters) in the prompt input field.
+* Click run button.

+Expected Result:

+* The app detects the invalid prompt input.
+* An error message is displayed, indicating that the prompt is invalid.
+* The user is prompted to enter a valid prompt.